-1.3.1 Additional Property.
+- 1.3.1 Additional Property.
 Property within the Master Plan Area will be platted and made subject to this Declaration in phases.
-Additional Property may be added to this Declaration in the following ways:

-- (a) By the Founder.
+Such Additional Property may be added to this Declaration in the following ways: - (a) By the Founder.
 The Founder shall have the right, but not the obligation, at any time during the Development Period, to add to the Common Interest Community any part of the Master Plan Area, including any land added to the Master Plan Area as provided in paragraph 1.1.3.
-Such action shall not require the consent of the Association or any Owners. - (b) By the Association.
+Such action shall not require the consent of the Association or any Owners other than the owner of the Additional Property if different from the Founder. - (b) By the Association.
 Subject to the Act, property of any type may be added to the Common Interest Community at any time by a majority vote of the Board.
-During the Development Period, such action shall require the consent of the Founder.

-1.3.2 Method of Submitting Additional Property to Declaration.

-- (a) Supplemental Declaration.
+During the Development Period, such action shall require the consent of the Founder and the Owner of the Additional Property if different. - 1.3.2 Method of Submitting Additional Property to Declaration. - (a) Supplemental Declaration.
 If the requirements in Paragraph 1.3.1 are met, property may be added by the recording of a Supplemental Declaration describing the property to be added, including a cross-reference by recording number to the Plat, and executed with the formality of a deed (and by the recording of any amendments to this Declaration and the Plat required by the Washington Uniform Common Interest Ownership Act).
-The Supplemental Declaration shall require execution or consent and joinder of the parties listed in Paragraph 1.31 (a) or (b) as applicable, plus the owner of the additional property if different. - (b) Deed.
-Alternatively, for property added by the Founder, the Founder may submit the property to this Declaration by specifically declaring the land to be subject to this Declaration in the deed conveying the property from the Founder to the first Owner other than the Founder (and by recording any amendments to this Declaration and the Plat required by the Washington Uniform Common Interest Ownership Act).
+The Supplemental Declaration shall require execution or consent and joinder of the parties listed in Paragraph 1.31 (a) or (b) as applicable.